Ahmad-Abdalmageed/Image-Processing-API/README.md

 ![image-20220515145440391](./assets/images/2.png)

-## Optimizations

-An ordinary request takes about 200 ms Response time which includes processing and saving into `./assets/thumbs` on a bigger Pipeline this would be troublesome so Caching is used to save some time.

-There are multiple Caching Middle-ware scattered along the NPM Libraries, The Middle ware used here is one of the simple ones:

--     `"apicache": "^1.6.3"`

-This package requires only Importing and you're good to go, Response times improved for multiple requests on the same images ( about 4 -5 ms).

 ## Run Locally

 The API was built using Typescript and Express.js, all working versions are included in `package.json` with uploaded